Leveraging Open-Source Large Language Models for encoding Social Determinants of Health using an Intelligent Router: Introduction

-Here we introduce an intelligent routing architecture that leverages multiple non-fine-tuned open-source LLMs to achieve state of the art accuracy.
-Our router not only navigates the problem of open-source models being subject to a variety of training architectures and possessing mixed quality data \cite{wang_openchat_2024}\cite{bommasani_opportunities_2021}\cite{jin_dataless_2022}, but in fact takes advantage of this by choosing LLMs where training data may have lent itself better to higher accuracy on certain SDOH codes.
+Here we introduce an intelligent routing architecture that leverages multiple open-source LLMs that do not need to be fine-tuned to achieve state of the art accuracy in the SDOH coding task.
+Our router not only navigates the problem of open-source models being subject to a variety of training architectures and possessing mixed quality data \cite{wang_openchat_2024}\cite{bommasani_opportunities_2021}\cite{jin_dataless_2022},but it also leverages these differences by selecting LLMs whose training data align more effectively with specific SDOH codes.
 We also introduce a new synthetic data generation and validation paradigm to address the issue of lack of high-quality clinical data that is often hidden behind privacy protected medical records.
-Our router system trained on this synthetic data, without fine-tuning or using closed-source models, is able to achieve 97.4\% accuracy, on par with much bigger, top-of-the-line models like GPT-4o.
+Our router system trained on this synthetic data, without fine-tuning or using closed-source models, is able to achieve 96.4\% accuracy, on par with much bigger, top-of-the-line models like GPT-4o.